-To that end, I have supported improvements to the Privacy and Civil Liberties Oversight Board (PCLOB) Oversight Improvement Act to require the intelligence agencies to provide regular, detailed reporting to the civil liberties oversight group.
-I also helped craft and support the USA Freedom Act, which became law in 2015 and dialed back some of the more aggressive data collection and surveillance programs authorized in the emotional wake of 9/11.
-In 2016, I was proud to support the Email Privacy Act, which will require a warrant for law enforcement to search through emails on storage servers.
+To that end, Jim has supported improvements to the Privacy and Civil Liberties Oversight Board (PCLOB) Oversight Improvement Act to require the intelligence agencies to provide regular, detailed reporting to the civil liberties oversight group.
+He also helped craft and support the USA Freedom Act, which became law in 2015 and dialed back some of the more aggressive data collection and surveillance programs authorized in the emotional wake of 9/11.
+In 2016, Jim was proud to support the Email Privacy Act, which will require a warrant for law enforcement to search through emails on storage servers.

 Embracing Our Allies, Isolating Our Enemies